 Dr. Walid Phares joined Fox News in January 2007 and serves as National Security and Foreign Affairs expert as of 2017.
 Previously he has been Fox News' Terrorism and Middle East analyst.Read More

 Phares was born and raised in Beirut, Lebanon and emigrated to the U.S. in 1990.
 He has degrees in law and political sciences from St. Joseph University in Beirut, a masters degree in international public law from the Universite de Lyons in France and a Ph.D in international and strategic studies from the University in Miami, Florida.
-He speaks Arabic, French and English fluently, writes columns weekly and is frequently interviewed in international, European, Russian and Arab media.
+He speaks Arabic, French and English fluently, writes columns weekly and is frequently interviewed in international, European, Asian, Latin American, Russian and Arab media.